MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/protocol-activation.md

 ms-voip-call:?contactids=<CONTACT_ID>&returnto=helicoptor-maintenance-app");
 `

-### Example of launching Remote Assist from your app with optional returnto field
+### Example of launching Dynamics 365 Remote Assist from your app with optional returnto field

 The following code example is written in C++, but can be easily adapted to another language.